pydantic/pydantic/docs/blog/pydantic-v2.md

 pydantic-core provides validators for all common data types, [see a list here](https://github.com/samuelcolvin/pydantic-core/blob/main/pydantic_core/_types.py#L291).
-Other, less commonly used data types will be supported via validator functions implemented in pydantic.
+Other, less commonly used data types will be supported via validator functions implemented in pydantic, in Python.

 See [pydantic-core#153](https://github.com/samuelcolvin/pydantic-core/issues/153)
 for a summary of what needs to be completed before its first release.